Generic Name: remdesivir (rem DES i veer)

 liver disease; or

 Tell your doctor if you are pregnant or plan to become pregnant, or if you are breastfeeding.

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using remdesivir.

 Remdesivir is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Remdesivir is usually given once per day for up to 10 days.
-The best dose in people with COVID-19 is not known.
+Remdesivir is usually given once per day for 5 to 10 days.

 You must remain under the care of a doctor while you are being treated with remdesivir for COVID-19.